NoraEr/System_Prompt_Pipeline/README.md

 # Improved structure and readability of your LLLM system prompt

-Azure OpenAI service has published a [system message framework] (https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/system-message).
+Azure OpenAI service has published a [system message framework](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/system-message).
 System prompts fed into LLM's such as Openai GPT models can be used to guide an AI system’s behavior and improve system performance.
 Azure system message framework consists of four **categories**:
 - **Tasks**: Define the model’s tasks (do's and dont's)
 - **Format**: Define the model’s output format
 - **Examples**: Provide examples to demonstrate the intended behavior of the model